cynex0/wiomote/README.md

 The project is named “*WIOmote*”, symbolizes the integration of the Wio Seed Terminal as the core device with the functionality of a remote, representing the product's purpose.
 \
 \
-The product in itself is a universal remote, which is intended to serve as a substitute for standard remotes, consolidating control of several devices into one.
+The product in itself is a universal remote, which is intended to serve as a substitute for standard infrared based remotes, consolidating control of several devices into one.
 This is achieved using an IR sensor and emitter, navigated by a wirelessly connected device.
 It allows for the collection of numerous configurations, as well as providing users with the option to share their configurations.
 Users can also send commands to a terminal for immediate action or schedule them for later execution.
 \
 \
 For basic functions like turning on and off or basic navigation, the terminal can operate independently of a mobile device but is intended to be paired with a device to access the more advanced features.